 “I love Dr Baileys products and her generous educational support for the issues of skin care.
 My favorite is the Acne Cleansing lotion which I use with a BufPuf.
 This has replaced the Rx that I used for many years but was expensive and was discontinued.
 Before I found this product I tried many products with little beads which on occasion actually caused a pore blockage and in the end has been found to be bad for the environment.
 I have had so much better results with the Acne cleansing lotion.”
 Virginia B June 13, 2014

 If you’ve had trouble with benzoyl peroxide in the past, then I usually recommend just sticking with glycolic acid.
 The best way to treat your blackheads using glycolic acid is with my Glycolic Acid Treatment Kit.
 It’s perfect for oily skin and won’t over-dry normal skin.
 I use it for teens through adult patients.
-You can also add the Salicylic Acid and Glycolic Acid Acne Treatment Pads to get some salicylic acid on your skin too.
-Use them after washing with the cleanser and before applying the Exfoliating Lotion.
+You can also add the Salicylic Acid and Glycolic Acid Acne Treatment Pads to get some salicylic acid on to your skin also.
+Salicylic acid is excellent at penetrating into an oily clogged pore to bust-up blackheads.
+Use the pads after washing with the cleanser and before applying the Exfoliating Lotion.

 What additional treatments for blackheads can you use to increase the results from your daily skin care treatment products?

 When it comes to how to get rid of blackheads, the steady use of your at-home skin care is the most important thing you can do.
 But, you can also boost your treatment with a few really great “hands-on’ tricks too, including:

 Deep pore cleansing facials with extractions are a great way to jump start treatment and maintain results.

 A series of light chemical peels done by a doctor or aesthetician will help to dissolve your blackheads, using even stronger amounts of keratolytics than what you can get in your daily acne treatment skin care products.